 Documentation other than the Probationary Progress Review, such as any memoranda or an interim evaluation, is not official documentation of performance and should be kept in a confidential file separate from the employee's personnel file.

 6.8 Termination or Disciplinary Action

 Probationary employees do not have access to the State Grievance Procedure to grieve a termination or disciplinary action.
-Any employee, including a probationary employee, who claims that termination, or other disciplinary action, was based on race, sex, color, national origin, religion, age, genetic information, sexual orientation, disability, veteran status, parental status, or political affiliation may file a discrimination complaint with JMU's Office of Equal Opportunity or the Office of Equal Employment Services of the Department of Human Resource Management.
+Any employee, including a probationary employee, who claims that termination, or other disciplinary action, was based on age, color, disability, gender identity, genetic information, national origin, parental status, political affiliation, race, religion, sex, sexual orientation or veteran status may file a discrimination complaint with JMU’s Office of Equal Opportunity or the Department of Human Resource Management.

 6.9 Completion of Probationary Period